Aloshi/EmulationStation/THEMES.md

 #### helpsystem

 * `pos` - type: NORMALIZED_PAIR.
 Default is "0.012 0.9515"
+* `origin` - type: NORMALIZED_PAIR.
+	- Where on the component `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the component exactly in the middle of the screen.
 * `textColor` - type: COLOR.
 Default is 777777FF.
 * `iconColor` - type: COLOR.
 Default is 777777FF.
 * `fontPath` - type: PATH.